top of page

 1. What is Morphing?

-Talking in general, morphing is a fluid, gradual and seamless transformation between two different shapes and, in our specific context, is about transforming and blending one sound into an other at the simplest form.
+Talking in general, morphing is a fluid, gradual, and seamless transformation between two different shapes and, in our specific context, is about transforming and blending one sound into another in the simplest form.

 2. Starting From The Basics